twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 Templates
 ---------

 Now that you know about variables, we can talk about templates.
 Templates are the same as files, except they are able to take variables from your manifests in order to generate different files based on different criteria.
 Templates live in the templates/ directory instead of the files/ directory.
-A file resource refers to a template with something like `content => template('rsyslog.conf.erb')` rather than with the source attribute.
-Puppet templates are written in the ERB templating language, which is plain text with embedded Ruby.
+A file resource refers to a template with something like `content => template('syslog/rsyslog.conf.erb')` rather than with the source attribute.
+Puppet templates are written in the ERB templating language, which is plain text with embedded Ruby (I lied slightly about Ruby's importance to writing Puppet code).

 In your plan module, make a directory called templates/.
 In it, make a file called plan.erb with the contents: